 As they say, we “stand on the shoulders of giants”, and this site is certainly no exception.
 We have built previous eSolia sites in Rapidweaver, Wordpress and Typo3, and the last one using Hugo.

 Other systems have their pluses of course, but for various reasons, each previous system we have used has had some fragility related to matters like upgrades or dependencies.

 Static Site Generators

-When we were deciding upon a system to run this site in, we considered various systems known as “static site generators”, which allow you to weave a static website together from content files, script programs, and image files.
+When we were deciding upon a system to build this site in, back in 2014, we considered various systems known as “static site generators”, which allow you to weave a static website together from content files, script programs, and image files.
 However these static systems too have pre-requisites, in that a full development environment is required on the computer used to manage the site.
 This is as problematic as the requirements of a server-side CMS.

 Enter Hugo, a better static site generator, about which we learn:

 Hugo is written for speed and performance.
 Great care has been taken to ensure that Hugo build time is as short as possible.
 We’re talking milliseconds to build your entire site for most setups.

 Let us just say that it takes far longer to upload the site to our web host, than it does for Hugo to generate it.
 Its speed is truly a remarkable software engineering feat.

 So, a hearty “domo arigato” to Hugo founder Steve Francia (@spf13), lead developer Bjørn Erik Pedersen (@bep), and fantastic contributors.
 Thanks also go to the Go language team itself, and the helpful folks on the Hugo discussion forums).

 The look of this site comes from a couple of different components.